Vyral/jorge-gonzalez/_posts/2025-12-11-the-downsides-of-getting-a-50-year-mortgage-copy.md

 Can you really keep your mortgage when you move?
 That’s the big idea behind something called a portable mortgage, and it’s starting to get people’s attention.

 Imagine selling your current home and buying a new one, *and* getting to keep your low-interest mortgage.
 Sounds almost too good to be true, right?
-Well, it’s not available yet, but it’s a concept that's being discussed more and more in the housing world.
+Well, it’s not available yet, but it’s a concept that’s being discussed more and more in the housing world.

 Here’s what you need to know.